Amelas22/DraftBot/README.md

 Overview
 --------

 The Magic: The Gathering Team Draft Bot is a Discord application designed to facilitate and manage team draft events within the Discord platform.
 It automates several aspects of the drafting process, including participant sign-ups, team randomization, channel creation for team communication, and match pairings announcements.
-This tool aims to streamline the organization of draft events, making it easier for both organizers and participants to enjoy the game.
+This tool aims to streamline the organization of draft events, making it easier for both organizers and participants to enjoy the draft.

 Features
 --------